Epilepsy - for richer, for poorer

 But a funeral is always a time to pause and reflect.

-Our first royal patron was the Queen’s father, King George VI, older brother to Prince John who had epilepsy and tragically died at the age of 13 from what is believed to have been SUDEP – Sudden Unexpected Death in Epilepsy.
+One of our former royal patron was the Queen’s father, King George VI, older brother to Prince John who had epilepsy and tragically died at the age of 13 from what is believed to have been SUDEP – Sudden Unexpected Death in Epilepsy.
 That is huge for any family, and for the Royal Family no less.
 And I can only imagine the conversations that might have taken place when the King was asked to become our patron; the emotions and sentiments that might have stirred in the young King.

 Maybe that was so with King George.
 Maybe his patronage of a charity whose sole purpose was to create a better life for people with epilepsy, was a way of healing the loss of his brother.
 We’ll never know.